joannakl/cs102/syllabus.markdown

 class time (midterm) or during the university scheduled time (final).
 Those exams are synchronous.

 In addition there will be several online quizzes (30 minute each).
-You will be able to complete them as any point during a fixed 24hr period.
+You will be able to complete them at any point during a fixed 24hr period.

 All online quizzes and exams must be completed individually by you with no assistance of any other people, except for the instructor and proctors (in case of the synchronous exams).